Sedat2121/React_Again/JavaScript/README.md

-# fullStack.cafe JavaScript Interview questions
+# fullstack.cafe JavaScript Interview questions

 1. What is typeof operator?
 JavaScript provides a typeof operator that can examine a value and tell you what type it is: